25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

 Magnesium citrate is an easily absorbed form of magnesium.
-It helps reduce constipation with a mild laxative effect.
-(23) It can help reduce nausea, improve memory, and ease tired muscles.
+It helps with constipation with a mild laxative effect.
+(23) It can help with nausea, memory, and tired muscles.
 Taking magnesium at night helps you relax and get a more restful night's sleep.
-Magnesium reduces the risk of preeclampsia and helps your baby gain weight.
+Magnesium plays a role in supporting healthy blood pressure levels during pregnancy and contributes to normal fetal growth.

-Magnesium can help tame overactive milk ejection during breastfeeding, calm muscle cramps, and reduce stress.
+During breastfeeding, magnesium can help tame overactive milk ejection, calm muscle cramps and reduce stress.
+(46)

-Magnesium Citrate and Aquamin TG are the two sources of magnesium in Dynamic Duo.
+Magnesium Citrate is the source of magnesium in Dynamic Duo.

 RDA:

-Zinc is needed for immune system development and function, as well as healthy weight gain in your baby, and has been shown to reduce the risk of low birth weight.
+Zinc is needed for immune system development and function, and healthy weight gain in your baby.
 (24) Zinc balances your gut bacteria and promotes healthy skin.
-It repairs damaged tissue and can help prevent congenital malformations.
+Adequate zinc levels are important for proper fetal development, particularly in the formation of the nervous system.

 RDA:

 Boron promotes vaginal health, healthy estrogen levels, and hormonal balance.
-It aids calcium absorption and can boost brain functioning.
+(48) It aids calcium absorption and can support brain functioning.
 (26)

 Boron contributes to the growth of bones and protects the body against oxidative stress.
 It boosts magnesium absorption and can help how the body uses Vitamin D.